top of page

 Michael A. Hunzeker

-Michael A. Hunzeker is an associate professor at George Mason University’s Schar School of Policy and Government, the associate director of the Schar School’s Center for Security Policy Studies, and a Senior Non-Resident Fellow at the Center for Strategic and Budgetary Assessments.
+Michael A. Hunzeker (Minerva) is an associate professor at George Mason University’s Schar School of Policy and Government, the associate director of the Schar School’s Center for Security Policy Studies, and a Senior Non-Resident Fellow at the Center for Strategic and Budgetary Assessments.
 A former Marine Corps officer, he works on conventional deterrence, defense reform, and organizational learning.

 Key skills: International security and national defense